LumoSQL/archive1-LumoSQL-on-github/doc/www/lumo-not-forking.md

 not been modified since; in this case, delete the output directory completely, or rename it to something else, and run the program again.
 There is currently no option to override this safety feature.

+We plan to add logging to the notforking tool, in which all messages are written to a log file (under control of configuration), while the subset of messages selected by the verbosity setting will go to standard output;
+this will allow us to increase the amount of information provided and make it available if there is a processing error; however in the current version this is just planned, and not yet implemented.